elephantscale/es-training-new/kafka/slides/Kafka-API.md

  * Use cases:

-     - Catching up to latest events first  (and then processing the backlog).See demo at : https://sematext.com/blog/2015/11/04/kafka-real-time-stream-multi-topic-catch-up-trick/
+     - Catching up to latest events first  (and then processing the backlog).See demo at: https://sematext.com/blog/2015/11/04/kafka-real-time-stream-multi-topic-catch-up-trick/

  * To go to end of partition